crashoverride777/swifty-ads/README.md

 ### Load Ads manually

-SwiftyAds will automatically load Ads when needed.
-Ads can also be loaded manually if needed.
+SwiftyAds will automatically load Ads if needed.
+Ads can also be loaded manually.

 ```swift
 SwiftyAds.shared.loadAdsIfNeeded()